Trick #3: HTTPS with OSPI and Raspberry Pi

 • #23346

-To HTTPS encrypted on the OSPi To be able to access, you need an HTTPS proxy that encrypts the connection.
+In order to access the OSPi with HTTPS encrypted data, you need an HTTPS proxy that encrypts the connection.

 1. Install Nginx: